We Welcome New Members!

 Responsibilities of Membership

-- Attend and participate in church activities as often as you can and wish
+- Attend, participate in and contribute to church activities as often as you can and wish

-- Supporting the working of the congregation, as you are able, for example by
+- Support the working of the congregation, as you are able, for example by

-- Helping with setting up/clearing on Sunday morning
+- Helping with setting up/clearing away on Sunday morning

 - Taking part in the planning and leading of worship